CocoonIO/cocoon-plugins-c2/demos/ads/README.md

 ## How to run the demo on a device

 The following steps are the minimun required for running this project exported for cordova.
-You can try to configure the capx to see how the example works using your own AdUnits, or you can [run the provided compiled files](https://github.com/ludei/atomic-plugins-c2/tree/master/demos/ads#running-the already-compiled-files).
+You can try to [configure the .capx](https://github.com/ludei/atomic-plugins-c2/tree/master/demos/ads#configuring-the-capx) to see how the example works using your own AdUnits, or you can [run the provided compiled files](https://github.com/ludei/atomic-plugins-c2/tree/master/demos/ads#running-the-already-compiled-files).

 ### Configuring the .capx

-1. Open the .capx
+1. Open the atpads-c2.capx
-2. Click on the "ATP Ads" object.
+2. Click on the *ATP Ads* object.
 3. Add your AdUnits in the object properties.
 4. Export the project for Cordova.